On Word-of-Mouth and Private-Prior Sequential Social Learning: Numerical Examples

 \subsection{Experimental Results}

 A first batch of simulations addresses the asymptotic behavior of the variance for the one-step-ahead predictions, in both setups.
 Figure~\ref{fig:convergence of prediction variance} helps visualize the key aspects of PP and WoM learning, postulated in Section~\ref{sec:THEORETICAL ANALYSIS}.
-In a PP interconnection, convergence to a unique positive fixed point $p_\infty^{i}$ is verified for each agent $i$ and initial condition.
-Such fixed points need not be the same among the agents.
-As a result of Theorem~\ref{th:convergence of the cascade}, $p_\infty^{i}$ is an increasing function of $i$: one agent cannot predict the next state more accurately than its predecessors, that is, $0<p_\infty^1<p_\infty^2<p_\infty^3$.
-In the WoM setup, all the agents share the same fixed point for the prediction error variance, i.e., $p_\infty^1=p_\infty^2=p_\infty^3$, which is expected as the $m$-th agent forces her belief on the others.
+In a PP interconnection, convergence to a unique positive fixed point $p_\infty^{i}$ is attained by agent $i$ for all positive initial conditions.
+Note that different agents will have different fixed points.
+By Theorem~\ref{th:convergence of the cascade}, $p_\infty^{i}$ is an increasing function of $i$: one agent cannot predict the next state more accurately than its predecessors, that is, $0<p_\infty^1<p_\infty^2<p_\infty^3$.
+In the WoM setup, all the agents share the same fixed point for the prediction error variance, i.e., $p_\infty^1=p_\infty^2=p_\infty^3$, which is expected as the $m$-th agent is enforcing her belief.
 Furthermore, the simulations suggest convergence to this limit point for any initial condition, independently of the number of agents.
 Numerical values of the fixed points are summarized in Table~\ref{table:Prediction error variance}, and confirm the theoretical findings.
-One key fact emerges from our example: WoM improves the variance in the state-predictions of the last agent, at least asymptotically, i.e., $p_\infty^3$ is smaller in the WoM setup than in PP. Section~\ref{subsec:discussion} provides an intuitive explanation for this behavior.
+One key fact emerges from our example: WoM improves the variance in the state-predictions of the last agent, at least asymptotically, i.e., $p_\infty^3$ is smaller in the WoM setup than in PP. {Section~\ref{subsec:discussion} provides an intuitive explanation for this.}

-Similar conclusions can be drawn for $(\alpha_{k}^{i})$ and $(p_{k|k}^{i})$ of different agents $i$.
+Similar conclusions can be drawn for $(\alpha_{k}^{i})$ and $(p_{k|k}^{i})$ of different agents.
 Convergence of these sequences to unique positive fixed points follows directly from our previous considerations on $(p_{k|k-1}^{i})$, and is illustrated in Figure~\ref{fig:convergence of posterior variance}.
 Interestingly, the agents converge to larger Kalman gains in the WoM setup, suggesting that more attention is put on other agents' actions than on the public prior.

-To further support our claim of WoM being effective in reducing the variance of the estimation error for the last agent, we study the mean squared error of $\hat{x}_{k|k-1}^{i}$ and $\hat{x}_{k|k}^{i}$ for every agent $i$.
-Two separate experiments are run, where the following metrics are evaluated: \stepcounter{equation}
+To further support our claim of WoM being effective in reducing the variance of the estimation error for the last agent, we study the mean squared error of $\hat{x}_{k|k-1}^{i}$ and $\hat{x}_{k|k}^{i}$ for every agent $i$ numerically.
+Two separate experiments are run where we evaluate \stepcounter{equation}